-The large outward grill of the earthly steam-powered train approached slowly.
-Above the train and into the night shot a tall cylinder of white smoke.
-The operator stood behind the black iron windows half in and half out of this world.
-He stood with his long left arm upon the whistle.
-The operator pulled slowly down releasing a scream from above the train.
-The scream pierced the sadness and Dontarius fell to his knees.
-The force that held him gone.
-Unlike its earthly steam-powered cousin, the black train runs on the essence of life.
-The molecular essence of every living being on the train is collected within a steel-walled tender or coal car.
-This car had a set of ledges, one on top and the second two feet above the train wheels.
+The black train runs on the essence of life.
+The molecular essence of every living being on the train, collected within a steel-walled tender.
+Upon the tender is a set of ledges, one on top and the second two feet above the train wheels.
 The ledge on the top was merely decorative but the one on the bottom was two foot wide, barely enough room to walk across.
-Aluminum hand holds were placed at body length along both sides of the car.
-In the center of the car, painted on both sides, was ‘Spirit of the Dead’.
+Aluminum hand holds are placed at body length along both sides of the car.
+In the center of the car, painted on both sides, is ‘Spirit of the Dead’.